dufaultt/URI-Java-Solutions/README.md

-# URI-Java-Solutions-Mathematics
+# URI-Java-Solutions
-Solutions to the subsection of problems marked as "Mathematics" written in Java
+Solutions to URI problems written in Java